 1. Grapes and raisins

-The first on our list has to be grapes and raisins.
+The first on our list are grapes and raisins.
 This little fruit is so common in our homes and may seem like a harmless sweet treat, but a small amount could cause irreversible kidney damage and failure quite quickly depending on the size of dog that ingests them.
-If your dog eats some, or your suspect they have, speak to the vet straight away.
+If your dog eats some, or you suspect they might have, speak to the vet straight away.

 2. Avocados

 There is some debate about avocados but as a general rule it is best to avoid giving any part of this fruit to your dog (or many other animals or birds).
-Avocados contain a toxin called Persin in levels that are harmless to us but can cause breathing problems, sickness and diarrhoea to your pet.
+The stone and the skin are the most harmful and although some people give small amounts of the flesh to their dog mixed up in their food, to be on the safe side I would recommend steering clear completely.
+Avocados contain a toxin called Persin in levels that are harmless to us, but can cause breathing problems, sickness and diarrhoea to your pet.

 3. Pips, seeds and stones

-Tempting as it is to throw your dog an apple core, the pips, seeds and stones from many fruits. contain cyanide and can be extremely harmful to your dog and even prove fatal.
-Notably fruits like apples, cherries, plums, peaches etc.
+Tempting as it is to throw your dog an apple core or similar, the pips, seeds and stones from many fruits contain a small amount of cyanide that can be extremely harmful to your dog and even prove fatal.
+Notably fruits like apples, cherries, plums, peaches etc need to be avoided.

 4. Mushrooms

-Whilst the ordinary mushrooms that you use in cooking should be ok, wild mushrooms can be very poisonous and one of those things that dogs forage around for whilst out walking.
-Symptoms vary according to the mushroom but include the diarrhoea, vomiting and restlessness.
+Whilst ordinary mushrooms that you use in cooking should be fine, wild mushrooms can be very poisonous not only to us but also to your dog.
+Dogs do love to forage and dig whilst out walking and some dogs are bred to actively seek out the expensive truffles so do be careful, especially in the autumn, that they are not eating any mushrooms or toadstools.
+Symptoms vary according to the mushroom but can include diarrhoea, vomiting and restlessness.
 If you suspect your dog has eaten wild mushrooms, get them to the vets.

 5. Nuts